n8n-io/n8n-docs/_snippets/integrations/builtin/cluster-nodes/vector-store-mode-with-update.md

 #### Retrieve Documents (For Agent/Chain)

 Use Retrieve Documents mode with a vector-store retriever to retrieve documents from a vector database and provide them to the retriever connected to a chain.
 In this mode you must connect the node to a retriever node or root node.

+#### Update Documents

+Use Update Documents mode to update documents in a vector database by ID.
+Fill in the **ID** with the ID of the embedding entry to update.